AFLplusplus/AFLplusplus/README.md

 ## Important features of afl++

-  afl++ supports llvm up to version 12, very fast binary fuzzing with QEMU 5.1 with laf-intel and redqueen, frida mode, unicorn mode, gcc plugin, full *BSD, Mac OS, Solaris and Android support and much, much, much more.
+  afl++ supports llvm from 6.0 up to version 12, very fast binary fuzzing with QEMU 5.1 with laf-intel and redqueen, frida mode, unicorn mode, gcc plugin, full *BSD, Mac OS, Solaris and Android support and much, much, much more.